| | |

 Other Totem Poles

 Totem Poles originating in Alert Bay are perhaps some of the most familiar.
-There are several found in Stanley Park in Vancouver, while others are featured in various museums across North America and throughout the world.
+Several are found in Stanley Park in Vancouver, while others are featured in various museums across North America and the world.

 If you stop at the Alert Bay Visitor Centre after you exit the ferry, they will provide you with a Totem Pole brochure.
-This information will not only help you find all the totem poles on the island but will also let you know what each one represents.
+This information will help you find all the totem poles on the island and let you know what each one represents.

 Alert Bay, located on Cormorant Island, is North Vancouver Island's oldest municipality, and a place where you will a find world-renowned Cultural Centre.